engels74/hweb/includes/annotations.md

 19. This will start Privoxy on the default port 8118 when set to `true`.
 By default Privoxy is not exposed on the LAN, so if you need that, you'll have to add `VPN_EXPOSE_PORTS_ON_LAN=8118/tcp,8118/udp`.

 20. This is almost never needed, only in very rare cases (mostly when using PIA).

+21. Enable Unbound by setting to `true` when VPN is not active.

+22. Possible values are `8.8.8.8` or `1.1.1.1@853#cloudflare-dns.com` seperated by a `,`.
+The value `8.8.8.8` is to use a plain old nameserver.
+The value `1.1.1.1@853#cloudflare-dns.com` will add a `DNS over TLS` nameserver, this will override all other regular nameservers.
+Leaving the variable empty will allow Unbound to work in recursive mode.